heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 #### @post_enforce

 Authorizes **after** the handler method executes.
-The method always runs; its return value is available to the subscription builder via the `return_value` field of the `SubscriptionContext`.
+The method always runs.
+Its return value is available to the subscription builder via the `return_value` field of the `SubscriptionContext`.

 ```python
 from sapl_tornado import post_enforce